Lothindir/API-2021-SMTP/README.md

 Feel free to edit the properties to your likings.

 ## _messages.utf8_
 In this file you will find two templates of messages you could send.
-Each message starts with a subject line and ends with `----------------`.
+Each message starts with a subject line and ends with `----------------` (16 dashes).
 You can add as many messages as you like, the app will chose one randomly and assign it to a prank.

 ## _victims.utf8_
 This file contains the list of e-mail addresses.
 Be sure to have correctly formatted addresses otherwise the app won't work.